Skip to content

 Although hand gestures can be a great way to show your passion for a subject, using too many or overly extravagant hand gestures can be distracting or even off-putting to some audience members.
 You don’t want them spending their time calculating which direction their arms are going to go in next – you want them focused on your words and presentation.

-3 Body Language Tips to Rock Your Next Presentation
+3 Body Language Tips for Presentations

 1. Maintain eye contact – No matter how big or small your audience is, look them in the eye.
 No, we don’t mean staring so much to creep them out, we mean looking at them every so often to create a bond and ensure they are focused on you and your words.